 Staying Vigilant in a Time of Crisis

 It is disconcerting to read Henry Kissinger in the Wall Street Journal arguing that a failure to “transition to the post-coronavirus order” could “set the world on fire.”
-Kissinger is rather vague on precisely what this post-coronavirus “order” would look like, but as one writer notes, Kissinger’s long history of friendliness toward China and the lack of any mention in his article of China’s role in unleashing this pandemic is hardly comforting.
+Kissinger is rather vague on precisely what this post-coronavirus “order” would look like, but as the WSJ notes, Kissinger’s long history of friendliness toward China and the lack of any mention in his article of China’s role in unleashing this pandemic is hardly comforting.

 But for pro-life and pro-family advocates there are many more reasons to be worried about a “post-coronavirus order” in any way initiated or guided by Kissinger or his worldview.
 Kissinger, after all, is the architect of NSSM-200, also known as The Kissinger Report.
 As I wrote recently, this infamous document quite explicitly made it official US policy to export population control to developing nations in the name of protecting the United States’ national security and financial interests.
 This Machiavellian document discusses ways the US government could blanket developing nations with contraceptives (with nudges and winks about the need to push abortion as well) while making it look like they are primarily concerned about the welfare of these nations.